Backpack Hunting Gear List: A Detailed Guide

 - Trekking poles provide stability on uneven terrain and help conserve energy.

-- A rain cover protects your backpack and gear from getting wet.
+- A rain cover protects your backpack, and gear from getting wet.

 - A repair kit is indispensable for fixing equipment on the go.